Skip to content

 12. Southern Pochard

 The southern pochard is a species of duck belonging to the genus Netta.
-It is distributed in two parts of the world, with one subspecies in South America and the other in Africa.
+It is distributed in two parts of the world, with one subspecies in South America and another in Africa.
 The South American pochard, also known as Netta e.

-Erythrophthalma, is found in the southern regions of the continent, while the African pochard, also known as Netta e. brunnea, inhabits much of sub-Saharan Africa.
-The southern pochard is a medium-sized duck, with a length of about 40-45 cm and a wingspan of 50-60 cm.
+Erythrophthalma is found in the continent’s southern regions, while the African pochard, also known as Netta e. brunnea, inhabits much of sub-Saharan Africa.
+The southern pochard is a medium-sized duck with a length of about 40-45 cm and a wingspan of 50-60 cm.

 Its plumage is mainly black and chestnut, with white or gray on the wings.
 The male and female are similar in appearance, although the male is usually a bit larger.
-The southern pochard mainly eats aquatic plants, but it also feeds on invertebrates, seeds, and insects.
+The southern pochard mainly eats aquatic plants but also feeds on invertebrates, seeds, and insects.

 It is an omnivore, so it eats both plant and animal matter.
 The southern pochard is usually seen in shallow waters, such as marshes, lakes, rivers, and ponds.
 It nests in burrows, trees, or reeds.